Gustavo Ferreyra

-Gustavo Wáshington Ferreyra Briozzo (born 29 May 1972) is a Uruguayan retired footballer and manager.
+Gustavo Wáshington Ferreyra Briozzo (born 29 May 1972) is a Uruguayan football manager and former player who played as a forward.
+He is the current caretaker manager of Boston River.

 Club career

 Ferreyra spent most of his career playing for Central Español and Peñarol in the Primera División Uruguaya.

 International career

 Ferreyra made five appearances for the senior Uruguay national football team during 1991.